 Iman Aghay—Our regrets are undermining our lives

 Entrepreneur coach Iman Aghay says you realize what you care about when you have a deathbed experience.
 He would know, he has had two of them.
-While he was on his deathbed he asked three questions, which he’ll unpack in his TED talk.
+He asked three questions on his deathbed, which he’ll unpack in his TED talk.

 Iman says the result is you will change how you live.